julioGN/musicmegacomparator/README.md

 - **Rate limiting** to respect API limits
 - **Progress tracking** for large playlists
 - **Detailed failure reporting** for tracks not found

+### Deduplication
+- Detects likely duplicates using combined title and artist similarity
+- Ranks duplicates by quality (album vs single, duration, official audio)
+- Exports a JSON report and can build a playlist of duplicates
+  - Playlist modes: All duplicates, Winners only (preferred/explicit), Losers only (everything except preferred)
+  - Dry run mode in Web UI (no playlist) and CSV exports for Winners/Losers

 ## 🔍 Metadata Enrichment